LixingCheng/reimagined-palm-tree/rules.md

 ## How will we will track progress (and follow-up) on completion of tasks

+Periodically update team members on progress on all tasks.
+Leave descriptive commit comments so it's clear what has been accomplished.

 ## How will will communicate difficulties with a task assigned to us